SCHOOL FACULTY AND STAFF

 Lewis Steller – Science, 9/10 Homeroom

 Lewis Steller came to Monteverde in 2021 after spending 10 years learning and laughing with students in the science classroom in Seattle, Washington.
 His work with grades 6-12 centers on the intersections of scientific inquiry, social justice, and play.
 Lewis earned his M.S. in Science Education from Montana State University in 2018, where his research focused on creating spaces that are welcoming to all students and invite them to bring their full selves into the science classroom.
 He is also a founding member of the Gender-Inclusive Biology project and has worked on equity-focused curriculum design for National Geographic, the Cornell Lab of Ornithology, and the Fred Hutchinson Cancer Research Center.
-Outside of work, Lewis loves to quilt, go birdwatching, ride bicycles, practice his Spanish, and try out new fermentation projects.
+Outside of work, Lewis loves to quilt, go birdwatching, participate in Quaker Meeting, and spend time with his family.

 Sirleny Perez Artavia – Spanish and Costa Rican Social Studies